BitcoinQnA/BitcoinPrivacyGuide/secure.md

 ### Backup

 Your bitcoin backup is your bitcoin.
 Anyone with access to it, has access to your bitcoin.

+*  Samourai Wallet creates an encrypted backup of your wallet automatically on your phone
+*  Fully Noded creates a `wallet.dat` file on your node, you should make a copy of this and store somewhere secure

-Most people go for some form of [metal](https://jlopp.github.io/metal-bitcoin-storage-reviews/) storage.
+For extra redundancy most people keep their seed words on some form of [metal](https://jlopp.github.io/metal-bitcoin-storage-reviews/) storage.

 You should ensure that your chosen method of backup is resistant to...